-As of March 31, 2020, we held \$1.2 billion in cash and cash equivalents available to support our operations; \$19.4 billion of AFS securities, MSR, and derivative assets held at fair value; and \$18.8 billion of outstanding debt in the form of repurchase agreements, FHLB advances, borrowings under revolving credit facilities, term notes payable and convertible senior notes.
-During the three months ended March 31, 2020, the debt-to-equity ratio funding our AFS securities, MSR and Agency Derivatives, which includes unsecured borrowings under convertible senior notes, increased from 6.1:1.0 to 6.5:1.0.
+As of June 30, 2020, we held \$1.6 billion in cash and cash equivalents available to support our operations; \$19.1 billion of AFS securities, MSR, and derivative assets held at fair value; and \$17.9 billion of outstanding debt in the form of repurchase agreements, borrowings under revolving credit facilities, term notes payable and convertible senior notes.
+During the three months ended June 30, 2020, the debt-to-equity ratio funding our AFS securities, MSR and Agency Derivatives, which includes unsecured borrowings under convertible senior notes, decreased from 6.5:1.0 to 6.3:1.0.
+The decrease was driven by the repositioning of financing on Agency AFS securities to TBA positions and unsettled purchases of Agency AFS securities not yet financed as of June 30, 2020.
+During the six months ended June 30, 2020, the debt-to-equity ratio funding our AFS securities, MSR and Agency Derivatives, which includes unsecured borrowings under convertible senior notes, increased from 6.1:1.0 to 6.3:1.0.
 The increase was driven by the sale of substantially all of our portfolio of non-Agency securities, which are typically funded at much lower advance rates than Agency RMBS (approximately 60% to 80% versus 90% to 97%).

-As of March 31, 2020, we held approximately \$1.2 million of unpledged Agency securities and derivatives and \$18.3 million of unpledged non-Agency securities.
-As a result, we had an overall estimated unused borrowing capacity on unpledged securities of approximately \$14.4 million.
-As of March 31, 2020, we held approximately \$197.1 million of unpledged MSR.
-Overall, we had unused borrowing capacity on MSR financing facilities of \$1.5 billion, which includes the repurchase facility pursuant to which the Company may finance the VFN issued in connection with the MSR securitization transaction completed on June 27, 2019.
-Generally, unused borrowing capacity may be the result of our election not to utilize certain financing, as well as delays in the timing in which funding is provided or the inability to meet lenders' eligibility requirements for specific types of asset classes.
+As of June 30, 2020, we held approximately \$353.9 million of unpledged Agency securities and derivatives and \$18.8 million of unpledged non-Agency securities.
+As a result, we had an overall estimated unused borrowing capacity on unpledged securities of approximately \$325.2 million.
+As of June 30, 2020, we held approximately \$113.8 million of unpledged MSR.
+Overall, we had unused borrowing capacity on MSR financing facilities of \$282.8 million, which includes the repurchase facility pursuant to which the Company may finance the VFN issued in connection with the MSR securitization transaction completed on June 27, 2019.
+Generally, unused borrowing capacity may be the result of our election not to utilize certain financing, as well as delays in the timing in which funding is provided, insufficient collateral or the inability to meet lenders' eligibility requirements for specific types of asset classes.
 On a daily basis, we monitor and forecast our available, or excess, liquidity.
 Additionally, we frequently perform shock analyses against various market events to monitor the adequacy of our excess liquidity.
 If borrowing rates and/or collateral requirements change in the near term, we believe we are subject to less earnings volatility than a more leveraged organization.

-During the three months ended March 31, 2020, we did not experience any material issues accessing our funding sources, although the balance sheet capacity of some counterparties has tightened due to compliance with the Basel III regulatory capital reform rules as well as the management of perceived risk in the current market environment due to the COVID-19 pandemic.
+During the six months ended June 30, 2020, we did not experience any material issues accessing our funding sources, although the balance sheet capacity of some counterparties has tightened due to compliance with the Basel III regulatory capital reform rules as well as the management of perceived risk in the current market environment due to the COVID-19 pandemic.
 We expect ongoing sources of financing to be primarily repurchase agreements, revolving credit facilities, term notes payable, convertible notes and similar financing arrangements.
 We plan to finance our assets with a moderate amount of leverage, the level of which may vary based upon the particular characteristics of our portfolio and market conditions.